We detected that you're using an older version of Internet Explorer. please upgrade IE 11 or later

 Whichever treatment is deemed the most suitable, the benefits of controlling periodontal disease are two-fold.
 Firstly, any discomfort in the oral region will be reduced and the gums will be much healthier.
 Secondly, the frequent, unpleasant respiratory infections associated with COPD and other common respiratory problems will reduce in number.

-If you have questions or concerns about respiratory disease or periodontal disease, please ask your dentist.
+If you have questions or concerns about respiratory disease or periodontal disease, call our office in Charlotte at (704) 544-2224.

 Patient Forms